The results of a breathalyzer test are often the single most important piece of evidence in any given DUI case.

 This blood test holds the same legal power as the formal breathalyzer test we discussed above.

-In other words, if you unreasonably refuse a blood test, you may also face additional misdemeanor penalties through the Implied Consent Law, such as the loss of your driving privileges.
+In other words, if you unreasonably refuse a blood test, you may also face additional penalties through the Implied Consent Law, such as the loss of your driving privileges.

 Will I lose my license because of a breathalyzer test result?

 Yes.
 If you do blow at or above the legal limit of 0.08 BAC, you will face an immediate administrative license suspension.